Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 ## What is a Device

 * **Physical Device** - represents an actual Hardware device present in your Computer.
-It normally contains details on your GPU device and APIs to create a Logical Device.
-Each item pointing to the GPU hardware you have.
-So, if we have Single NVidia GPU, we will get a single item, which we can `open` and later on use as a _Logical Device_.
+It usually contains details on your GPU device and APIs to create a Logical Device.
+Each item points to the GPU hardware you have.
+So, if we have Single NVidia GPU, we get a single item, which we can `open` and later on use as a _Logical Device_.
-* **Logical Device** - Basically it is an application interface to communicate with our GPU.
+* **Logical Device** - Basically, it is an application interface to communicate with our GPU.
 In `gfx-hal` to get a logical device, you need to open `physical_device`.